 to select.Is the institution accredited?

 When choosing the right medical school, you should check its list of approvals, accreditations and licenses from international bodies to determine if you can pursue your career in the USA or Canada.
-Try to select a university that is recognized by the medical education boards of countries that you aim to work in.
+Try to select a medical school that is recognized by the medical education boards of countries that you aim to work in.

 The Saba University School of Medicine is located on the Dutch island of Saba.
 The medical school has an impressive list of accreditations from bodies such as the Accreditation Organization of the Netherlands and Flanders (NVAO), New York State Education Department (NYSED) and the medical boards of California and Florida.
 Does the school provide financial assistance?